Incident Template

 Add Help Cards

-Help cards configured in request templates will also be visible when the user creates a maintenance request using that template.
+Help cards configured in request templates will also appear when users create a maintenance request via those templates.

-To edit or delete a help card, open the respective template, click Form Customization, and make changes to the help text.
+To edit a help card, go to the required template, click Form Customization, and make changes to the instructions.
+To delete a help card, remove the content and reference files, and save the template.

 Associate Checklists

-Checklists allow you to add reminders or to-do lists to the template.
-Technicians can refer to checklists to ensure that all vital activities are completed before closing a request.
+Checklists allow you to add reminders or to-do lists to a template.
+Technicians can use these checklists to ensure that all required activities are completed before closing a request.

 You can associate up to 5 checklists with an incident template.